rubencrxz/rubencrxz/README.md

 ## 𖢻 EVM Audits

-I am mostly focused on EVM audits written in Solidity.
-Here are some of the best codebases I have audited.
+My primary focus is EVM security reviews, auditing Solidity codebases.
+These are reports of some prtocolos I have audited:

 - 🔷 Chainlink Rewards: https://github.com/rubencrxz/Chainlink-Rewards